endore8/i-chatbot/CONTRIBUTING.md

 - `npm run build -- --copy-files` will build the component for publishing to npm and also bundle the demo app.

 - `npm run clean` will delete built resources.

+## Publishing

+- Update CHANGELOG.md with a new version and made changes

+- Update version in package.json

+- Commit changes and add a git version tag

+- Run `npm publish`